What are xanthine bladder stones?

 What are the signs of xanthine urinary tract stones?

-The first diagnostic test in a pet with urinary signs is a urinalysis.
+The first diagnostic test for a pet with urinary signs is a urinalysis.
 Microscopic examination of the urine sediment will likely show signs of inflammation, including red blood cells and white blood cells in the urine.
 If your veterinarian sees visible xanthine crystals under the microscope, this can confirm the diagnosis; however, crystals are not always visible on urinalysis.

 If your veterinarian sees evidence of urinary tract stones, surgical removal of the stones may be recommended.
-In most cases, the identity of the stones cannot be confirmed until the stones are removed and sent to a laboratory for biochemical analysis.
+In most cases, the identity of the stones cannot be confirmed until the stones are removed and sent to a laboratory for analysis.

 What is the treatment for xanthine urinary tract stones?

-- add flavoring to your cat’s water, such as small amounts tuna juice
+- Add flavoring to your cat’s water, such as small amounts tuna juice.

-- change your cat's water several times a day, keeping it cool and fresh
+- Change your cat's water several times a day, keeping it cool and fresh.

-- clean your cat’s water bowl daily
+- Clean your cat’s water bowl daily.

-- consider the use of a running water fountain to increase interest in water
+- Consider the use of a running water fountain to increase interest in water.